-- 4.50 Law or regulation may prescribe the time limits by which the assembly of final Engagement files for specific types of Engagement is to be completed.
-Where no such time limits are prescribed, subparagraph 4.49(a) requires the Firm to establish time limits to complete the assembly of final Engagement files on a timely basis.
-Acceptance of electronic signatures, where permitted under relevant laws and regulations, may assist Firms to complete the assembly of final Engagement files on a timely basis. - 4.51 Where two or more different reports are issued in respect of the same subject matter of an entity, a Firm's policies and procedures relating to time limits for the assembly of final Engagement files address each report as if it were for a separate Engagement.
+- 10.16 A Firm shall establish policies and procedures for Engagement Teams to complete the assembly of final Engagement files on a timely basis after the Engagement reports have been finalised. - 10.17 Law or regulation may prescribe the time limits by which the assembly of final Engagement files for specific types of Engagement is to be completed.
+Where no such time limits are prescribed in law or regulation, paragraph 10.16 requires the Firm to establish time limits that reflect the need to complete the assembly of final Engagement files on a timely basis. - 10.18 Where two or more different reports are issued in respect of the same subject matter information of an entity, a Firm's policies and procedures relating to time limits for the assembly of final Engagement files address each report as if it were for a separate Engagement.